Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `STRING` The system nickname to place this volume into.
     1. `[Inside|Outside] :Inside` Whether the objects must be within or outside this distance.

-- `Cnd_HealthDec` When the hitpoints falls below a threshold.
+- `Cnd_HealthDec` When the hitpoints falls below a threshold. `Activator` will be the damage inflictor.
     1. `STRING|Stranger` Object by name or label to observe the hitpoints of.
     1. `FLOAT :0` The percentage of hitpoints the target must lose before the damage prevention kicks in.
     1. `[Root|STRING] :Root` Multiple subsequent entries possible.
 Lists the target’s collision groups to check the hitpoint loss of.

-- `Cnd_ProjHitCount` Counts projectile hits to the target.
+- `Cnd_ProjHitCount` Counts projectile hits to the target. `Activator` will be damage inflictor.
     1. `STRING` Object by name or label to count projectile hits on.
     1. `[INTEGER] :1` The count of projectile hits that must have happened.
     1. `[Any|Hull|Shield] :Any` The surface the hit should be registered on.
     1. `[Any|Projectile|Explosion] :Any` The damage type to register. `Any` means `Projectile` and `Explosion`.
     1. `[STRING|Stranger]` Damage inflictor object by name or label.
 If none is given, defaults to all mission objects and players.

-- `Cnd_SpaceEnter` Only for players.
+- `Cnd_SpaceEnter` Only players.
 Undocking from bases or spawning into space.
-Not jumping.
+No jumping. `Activator` will be the player.
     1. `STRING|Stranger` The players  to await spawning into space.
     1. `[STRING] :any` The system nickname the player spawns into.

-- `Cnd_SpaceExit` Only for players.
+- `Cnd_SpaceExit` Only players.
 Docking to bases, destruction, leaving the server, or changing to another character.
-Not jumping.
+No jumping. `Activator` will be the player.
     1. `STRING|Stranger` The players to await despawning from space.
     1. `[STRING] :any` The system nickname the player despawns from.

-- `Cnd_Timer` Waits until the time as passed. `Activator` will be the server.
+- `Cnd_Timer` Waits until the time as passed. `Activator` will be nobody.
     1. `FLOAT` Lower limit of randomized time.
     1. `[FLOAT] :0` Upper limit of randomized time.
 When not set or lower than the lower limit, the timer will always use a constant time of lthe lower limit.

 - `Cnd_True` No values.
-This instantly lets the trigger execute. `Activator` will be the server.
+This instantly lets the trigger execute. `Activator` will be nobody.

 ### Actions